hkania/TE_Anno_Benchmark/README.md

 * Extra TE categories: If you have TEs that are not LINEs, SINEs, LTRs, or DNA elements, you can choose to include them as a category for visualizations.
 Please add `--config extras=CATEGORY1,CATEGORY2,...` to the end of the snakemake command, or edit the extras key in the `config_benchmark.yaml`.
 * Selective benchmarking column: By deafult, filters on Col5 (`V5`) of the Benchmark_Snakefile expected CSV format.
 If you'd like to filter on a different column to investigate a separate TE variable, please specify `--config column=V#` to the end of the snakemake command, or edit the column key in the `config_benchmark.yaml`.
 * Selective benchmarking target types: If you want to specify which types within the selective benchmarking column to perform selective benchmarking and visualizations on, please add `--config target_types=TYPE1,TYPE2,...` to the end of the snakemake command, or edit the target_types key in the `config_benchmark.yaml`.
+* Misclassification and Redundancy: By default, Benchmark_Snakefile will run a misclassification and redundancy analysis for test annotation CSV files and assumes column V5 specifies TE class.
+If you do not want to run these analyses, please add `--config redundancy=false` to the end of the snakemake command, or edit the redundancy key in the `config_benchmark.yaml`.

 * To see a description of configuration options and defaults, run the following command in an active TE_Bench environment.
     > ```